Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 Splunk Application Boilerplate (version 1.0).
 Developing Splunk Apps with Docker.

 We develop applications for Splunk.
-We develop applications for Splunk, that allows you to monitor containerized applications.
+We develop applications for Splunk that allow you to monitor containerized applications.
 We develop these applications because we love containers.
 Of course, we use containers in our development workflow.

-Today we are happy to share with you our development practices, the way we use Splunk Image and App Inspect to build our applications.
+Today we are happy to share our development practices with you, the way we use Splunk Image and App Inspect to build our applications.

 We are open sourcing two projects: